btf-org/flank/docs/r_pipeline_without_docker_airflow_cicd.md

 - **GitHub Actions**  solved the memory problem and the scheduling problem, but it's a clumsy DAG runner and it's bad for viewing logs.
 - **Docker + AWS Batch + Airflow** solved all four problems, but they created new problems in the forms of CI/CD, DSLs, and cloud configuration.

-## We built just enough to meet Nick's needs
+## We added the bare minimum to meet Nick's needs

 We had to use a new computer to solve the memory problem, so we started with a cloud VM with enough memory (we used AWS EC2).